dmitriy-myz/zabbix-templates/consul2zabbix/readme.md

-## consul2zabbix mapper
+## Consul to zabbix mapper
+With this template you can easily see consul health checks on zabbix.

-Provide: consul health check status to zabbix.
+You can register service on consul and see it status on zabbix.
+It provide:
-Autodetect consul services.
+1. Autodetect consul services.
+2. Consul health check status to zabbix.
+3. Alerts if consul health check fail
+4. Report status of consul node

 ## How to install